The ultimate guide to enjoying wet, winter and night riding in the PNW

 You absolutely need a grippy tire with aggressive tread and soft rubber.
 Not only are roots slick as snot, rubber gets harder and less grippy as the temps drop.

-In the rear you want Maxxis MaxTerra rubber compound, Schwalbe Addix Soft, or E.Thirteen Race compound.
+In the rear you want Maxxis MaxTerra rubber compound, Schwalbe Addix Soft, Specialized T7 or equivalent.

 Rear fenders are more problematic.
 Many of us have tried them, and few of us run them.
 They get in the way when riding low and off the back of your seat, hit your frame in odd ways, and tend to break or fall off.
 The only rear fender worth considering is the Mudhugger, invented by the Brits who have even soggier weather than we do.
 Note that it won't work on all bikes.